 💡 If you’re familiar with JavaScript Scope, you’ll find this article much easier to follow.

-for everything because it seemed to work just fine.
+I remember my early days as a JavaScript developer, wondering why we even need three different keywords for something as simple as creating a variable.
+I used var for everything because it seemed to work just fine.
 But then I ran into weird bugs where variables had unexpected values, loops behaved strangely, and my code became harder to debug.
-Everything changed when I realized that var
+Everything changed when I realized that var has some quirky behaviors that can trip up even experienced developers.

-instead.
+In this article, I’ll show you exactly why modern JavaScript developers avoid var and when to choose let vs const instead.
 We’ll cover everything from the fundamental differences between these declarations to practical strategies for writing cleaner, more predictable code.

 What’s the difference between var, let, and const?